mikesteele81/Phone-Directory/README.txt

 * new page setup screen allows you to print horizontally or vertically and define page margins.
 * Updated versions of WxWidgets, GHC runtime etc.
+* BUG FIX: now using local time rather than UTC time to determine date.

+Version 0.3
+* File association with *.pdir in the Windows binary.
+* Adjustments to formatting of generated .pdf file.
+* BUG FIX: Full names were not sorting with singular names correctly.
+* BUG FIX: Fixed a few minor GUI rendering problems.

 Installation instructions for the Phone Directory application
 =============================================================